thirumurthis/Learnings/Jaeger/install_jaeger.md

 simplest   Running   1.40.0    allinone   memory    10d
 ```

-* Below is the output of deployed Jaeger resources in the cluster
+* Below is the output of status of the deployed Jaeger resources in the KIND cluster

 ```plaintext